 - They lose customers because of an inflexible pricing model that charges too much

 Take the time to define which contract suits your business best.
 By choosing wisely, you can keep your current clients and grow your profits.

 Find out how to evaluate which method works best for your business below.

-No matter what your service is, you should have a good idea on how much it costs you to produce your deliverables so you can ensure a profit.
+No matter what your service is, it would be best if you had a good idea of how much it costs you to produce your deliverables so you can ensure a profit.
 For some companies, this formula is pretty black and white.
 Certain projects follow the same formula with little room for deviation.

 These projects are perfect for fixed-price contracts.
-They have a clearly defined process outlined in the contract with no question about what the responsibilities and deliverables of each party are.
+They have a clearly defined process outlined in the agreement with no question about each party’s responsibilities and deliverables.

-Often, businesses start out with this model.
-It’s easy because they can sell their services via a straightforward, flat-rate cost.
-However, this approach can come with its share of risk.
+Often, businesses start with this model.
+It’s easy because they can sell their services at an exact, flat-rate cost.
+However, this approach can come with its share of risks.

 The moment a project or service steps out of scope or the time you projected it to take, you cut into your profit.
 If you choose to price your services via this method, you’ll want to create a buffer in that pricing to accommodate for unexpected roadblocks that may require additional time and resources.